Thursday, 24 November 2016

 Recordings

 I would have liked to begin with the recording of Harpans Kraft by Swedish folk rock pioneers Folk och Rackare, recorded for their album Anno 1979 (1979), but this is unfortunately not on YouTube.
-You can see the album here on Amazon.de.
-Or if you are a Spotify user, you can find the album here.
 Folk och Rackare are not using any of the melodies above for their rendition, but they sing the same omkväde line as in melody No 1.

 The Swedish trio Ulv have also recorded Harpans Kraft for their album Eldprovet, with their characteristic medieval chant-like sound.
 Ulv do not use any of the melodies given above, and even the omkväde here is a different one.
 Another ballad recorded by Ulv and previously featured on this blog is Sir Olof and the Elves.

 The ballad seems to have been more wideley recorded in Norwegian, where it is known as Villeman og Magnhild.
-I have posted a selection here.
-These Norwegian versions all use basically the same melody and the same omkväde lines.
+The Norwegian versions I have posted here all use essentially the same melody and the same omkväde lines.

 The Norwegian medieval band Kalenda Maya have recorded a short Villeman og Magnhild, with harmonies and medieval instrumentation.
 It is one of a whole albumful of Norwegian medieval ballads, Norske Middelalderballader, recorded in 1989.